Liposuction - Liposcultpure Perth, Western Australia

 After your surgery

-After your liposuction surgery, you will likely experience some blood/ fluid drainage from the incisions.
-To control swelling and to help your skin better fit its new contours, you will be fitted with a snug elastic garment to wear over the treated area for a 2-3 weeks.
+After your liposuction surgery you will likely experience some blood/ fluid drainage from the incisions.
+To control swelling and to help your skin better fit its new contours you will be fitted with a snug elastic garment to wear over the treated area for a 2-3 weeks.
+Pain is usually short lived and managed with oral analgesics.